 And then there are all the shows, games and dining options.

-Either way, it helps to know ahead of time all the park has to offer to be sure you hit the attractions that interest you most.
+Either way, it helps to be informed of all the park has to offer to be sure you see the attractions that interest you most.

 A Quick Overview